mrcavalcanti/mosaicoo/contribute/style-guides/documentation-style-guide.md

 # Documentation style guide

-This style guide applies to all documentation created for Grafana products.
+This style guide applies to all documentation created for Mosaicoo products.

 For information about how to write technical documentation, refer to the following resources: